 under the influence of some chytrid fungus .
 In view of

-the different potential explanations, the interpretation of
+the different potential explanations, the interpretation of images like

 these ones becomes quite interesting.

 Fig.1: Cut plane of a small sample of

 Rhynie chert with spheres up to 0.62mm, some of them arranged in a